FelixYu120/League_of_Legends_Analysis/README.md

   frameborder="0"
 ></iframe>

-Similarly, it showcased that it is very significant, and we reject the null hypothesis.
+Similarly, it showcased that it is very significant, and I reject the null hypothesis.
 In a similar fashion to the other missingness analysis, it is only the Chinese LPL that did not have any data.
 All other regions had no missing data in this as well.

+As a result of these analyses, I decided to drop all LPL data because it didn't have any of the crucial data that I needed to compute the analysis.

 ## Hypothesis Testing
+In this hypothesis test, I aim to assess whether there is a significant difference in how effectively teams from different regions (leagues) convert an early game lead into a victory.
+Specifically, I examine the distribution of win rates across regions, conditioned on the team having a positive "Advantage Score" (a composite of Gold, XP, and Kill differences) at 15 minutes.
+Null Hypothesis: The ability to convert an early advantage into a win is independent of the region.
+The variance in win rates across regions for advantaged teams is due to random chance.
+Alternative Hypothesis: Certain regions are significantly better (or worse) at converting early advantages into wins than others.
+Test Statistic: The Mean Absolute Deviation from the global win rate.
+Significance Level: 5%
+Conclusion: The permutation test resulted in a p-value of 0.168.
+Therefore, I FAIL TO REJECT THE NULL HYPOTHESIS.
+I do not have sufficient evidence to claim that regions differ significantly in their ability to snowball early leads.
+The variations I see in the data are consistent with random fluctuations.
+Justification: Our question asks if regional playstyles influence game outcomes.
+Specifically, I want to know if some regions are more efficient at "snowballing" a lead than others.
+The null hypothesis is the standard scientific baseline: it assumes that once a team gets a lead, their probability of winning is the same regardless of whether they play.
+And the alternative hypothesis assumes that it is different.
+I chose the Mean Absolute Deviation (MAD) from the global average as our test statistic because I am comparing multiple groups simultaneously.

 ## Framing a Prediction Problem